AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SystemUnitClassType/Attribute.md

 SystemUnitClassType.Attribute Property
 ======================================
-AutomationML 2.1 APIGets the collection of Attribute objects for this instance.
+Gets the collection of Attribute objects for this instance.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)